Nera26/pokerhub/docs/runbooks/deployment.md

 Use this runbook to roll out a new release using a guarded canary.

+> ℹ️ Logging endpoints and credentials are supplied through the `logging-config`
+> ConfigMap and `logging-credentials` Secret defined under `infra/k8s/`.
+> Ensure both resources are applied to the target cluster before rolling a
+> deployment so that the backend boots without console warnings and ships logs
+> to Elasticsearch/Loki.

 ## Prerequisites

 - Set `ELASTIC_URL` and `LOKI_URL` to the logging endpoints.
 The backend refuses to